moodle/moodlenet/README.md

     }
   })

-qui viengono definti gli item da aggingere al header o parent component packages/web-user/src/webapp/MainComponent.tsx
+here the items to be added to the header or parent component are defined packages/web-user/src/webapp/MainComponent.tsx

-ATTENZIONE :
+ATTENTION :

-gli item di registry, possono aggiungere a una lista già esistente, per esempo qui i avatarmenuitem, alcuni sono aggiunti da webApp perchè fissi, altri da webUser per esempo il link al suo profile
+registry items, can add to an already existing list, for example here the avatarmenuitem, some are added by webApp because they are fixed, others by webUser for example the link to his profile